sshalem/JAVA/_7_Data_Structure/_3_Stack/README.md

 ###### _
 <img src="https://img.shields.io/badge/-%20Stack Data Structure%20-brightgreen" height=50px>

+Stack is a LIFO (Last In first Out) </br>
+Internally , Stack uses an Array or a LinkedList.

 ### I implement of singly LinkedList Class from Scratch , with following methods: